d3cod3/raspbian-server/README.md

 iptables -I INPUT 1 -i lo -j ACCEPT
 ```

-And do not forget to permit outgoing connections (for apt-get, web browsing, etc..)
+And do not forget to permit outgoing connections (for apt-get, web browsing, sendmail, etc..)

 ```bash
 iptables -F OUTPUT  # remove your existing OUTPUT rules if you have some